jakubBone/Connection-Pool-Library/README.md

 # 🏗️ Connection-Pool Library
 ![logo](https://github.com/user-attachments/assets/1a14ee27-2dcd-4644-8484-c922b6d7a878)

-The Connection-Pool library is a lightweight and efficient Java solution for managing database connection pools.
+The Connection-Pool library is a lightweight and efficient Java solution for managing data connection pools.
 Designed as an alternative to ready-made solutions, this project aims to provide an in-depth understanding of connection management and its challenges in multi-threaded environments.